YES, I WAS HURT BY MY FAMILY,

 • refused to get whatever help that was available to them (for expl, AA & Al-Anon have been around for over 50 yrs).
 One mother admitted she wouldn’t be caught dead going to a therapist.
 Another was begged repeatedly by her daughter to go to Al-anon, but always blatantly refused

 b.
-US: On the surface, when an ACoAs says this phrase we mean the ‘General’ qualities listed above (from our denial).
-Underneath that, we are really saying that we :
+US: On the surface, when ACoAs say this phrase we mean the ‘General’ qualities listed above (from denial).
+Under that, we’re really saying that we :

 • can’t afford, emotionally & mentally, to admit how badly we were treated

-• still believe we caused or at least deserved the hurtful, neglecting things they did / didn’t do
+• still believe we caused or deserved the terrible things they did / didn’t do

 • “understand” why they acted that way, intellectually – so we don’t have to FEEL the hurt, sadness, frustration, rage, disappointment….

 —–> And here’s the kicker: we’re saying that – since they did the best they could – we can’t possibly be angry at them!
 Saying that we forgive them is actually our way of exonerate them.
 OK, so what’s wrong with that?
-Yes, it is the ultimate goal of mental health to let go of our anger, detach with love – or indifference, forgive, outgrow our need for them… BUT,
+Yes, it is the ultimate goal of mental health to let go of our anger, detach with love – or indifference, to forgive, outgrow our need for them… BUT…… (Post #2)

 NEXT: “They did the best they could” (Part 2)